LaurenBugelli/capstone/README.md

 Promotional and market based website

 # Purpose
-  Create an online space where a client could promote themselves and their skill or serviced while also having a place for a small buisness.
-A user will be able to view the site and get an idea of who the client is as a person and their range of skills.
-The site will be heavy on the user interface aspects as it is trying to sell the client to the user and it is imperitive that the user has a fluid and enjoyable time exploring the site.
-A small store will be available, complete with cart functionality.
-User sign in and log in features will expose personalizerd aspects to the user to endear them to the client.
+  Create an online space where a client could promote themselves and their skill or services while also having a place for a small buisness.
+A user will be able to view the site and become aquainted with the client and their skillset.
+The site will focus on user interface with the intention of marketing the client to the user.
+It is imperative that the user has a fluid and enjoyable experience exploring the site.
+A small store will be available, complete with cart functionality. /*User sign in and log in features will expose personalizerd aspects to the user to endear them to the client*/.
 Access to the store will become available after a user signs up with the client.
-Users will be directed to contact the client through email forms to hopefully begin talks on future projects.
+Users will be directed to contact the client through email forms to encourage comunication on potential projects.

 # Tasks
   I've broken this project up into three main catagories to complete over the 2020 fall semester.
-Since it was shortand I have some tentative features that may not make it into the final product.
-Each task will at least impliment aspects of HTML, Js, and php.
-Hack aspects will be files I code in HTML but save as php to impliment different php aspects within my html
+Since the semester was shortened, there are several tentative features that are planned, but may not be implemented into the final product.
+Each task will include aspects of HTML, Js, and php.

 # Task 1: First Impressions
   Interactive and responsive Home Page.
-As this is the first page the user will see, professionalism and a clean product where the goals for this task.
+As this is the first page the user will see, professionalism and a clean product are, the goals for this task.
   * welcome banner - completed
   * About summary - completed
   * Portfolios displayed - completed